-Glenville State College utilizes a Judicial Coordinator, who is a staff member assigned to administratively attend to judicial matters and is authorized to conduct Administrative Hearings, and a Judicial Council that includes student and faculty representatives, and is authorized to conduct Judicial Council Hearings.
+Glenville State College utilizes a Judicial Coordinator, who is a staff member assigned to administratively attend to judicial matters and is authorized to conduct Administrative Hearings, and a Judicial Council that includes students, faculty, and staff representatives and is authorized to conduct Judicial Council Hearings.
 The jurisdiction of both hearing authorities is to hear evidence in cases of disciplinary action against students, to make findings of fact from the evidence presented, to make recommendations and/or decisions as to the disposition of the disciplinary action, including sanctions to be imposed and to refer actions to another disciplinary channel as appropriate.
 The Judicial Coordinator may refer special cases to the Title IX Coordinator.

-This Student Conduct Code is promulgated in accordance with Glenville State College Student Policy 36, Student Rights and Responsibilities, which may be found as a Supplement to the Code.
-The Dean of Student Life, as the President's designee in these matters, shall normally obtain the advice of the office of Student Life staff, the Judicial Officers, the Student Life Committee and/or the Judicial Council before making changes in the Student Conduct Code.
+This Student Code of Conduct of Conduct is promulgated in accordance with Glenville State College Student Policy 36, Student Rights and Responsibilities, which may be found as a Supplement to the Code.
+The Vice President of Student Life, as the President's designee in these matters, shall normally obtain the advice of the Office of Student Life staff, the Judicial Coordinator, the Student Life Committee and/or the Judicial Council before making changes in the Student Code of Conduct of Conduct.
 This responsibility includes formulating and implementing operating procedures for the judicial consideration of conduct violations and the imposition of sanctions in an efficient, consistent, fair, legal and educational manner.

 The Jeanne Clery Act Disclosure of Campus Security Policy and Campus Crime Statistics Act, codified at 20 USC 1092(f) as a part of the Higher Education Act of 1965, is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
 All public and private institutions of postsecondary education participating in federal student aid programs are subject to it.
 Glenville State College publishes a report every year by October 1 that contains three years of campus crime statistics, and certain law enforcement authority of campus police, and which explain where students would go to report crimes.
-For more information about the Clery Act, visit www.clerycenter.org/summary-jeanne-clery-act
+For more information about the Clery Act, visit www.clerycenter.org/summary-jeanne-clery-act.